Who is Katie Boulter? British tennis star’s age, ranking and career highlights

-Great Britain’s Katie Boulter earned the biggest win of her career so far after beating Caroline Garcia in the Birmingham Classic and will now face Karolina Pliskova in the second round of Wimbledon.
+Great Britain’s Katie Boulter earned the biggest win of her career as she took on Czech Republic’s Karolina Pliskova in Wimbledon’s second round and knocked out the 2021 finalist in three sets.

-Boulter received a wildcard to enter the maindraw of Wimbledon 2022 and beat France’s Clara Burel to make it through to the second round.
+Boulter lost the first set 6-3 but came back fighting stronger in the second, taking the 2021 finalist to a tie-break.

+After securing a 7-4 win in the tie-break, Boulter excited fans as the third set came around and Centre Court begin to fire up.

 This year has been a breakout year for the young British star after reaching the quarter finals of the Birmingham Classic, beating Caroline Garcia in the process, as well as reaching the Round of 16 at the Eastbourne International.